• Home

 • Hand-eye coordination

-• Dexterity to operate ultrasound equipment
+• Skill to operate ultrasound equipment

 • Knowledge of anatomy and physiology